 Food Safety & Standards Regulations are framed keeping in mind the dual objective of food safety and consumer protection.
 All Food Business Operators use these regulations as guidelines while manufacturing the various types of food products.
 For regulatory purposes, most manufactured food products are categorized into a single category which is in keeping with international regulatory bodies.
 In this article, we will discuss the food safety requirements for Confectionery Food Products.

-Broadly based products that come into the category of confectionery products include cocoa, chocolates, products that may or may not use cocoa, decorations and icing, marzipan, nougats, cocoa powders, cocoa for making cake, cocoa based beverages.
+Broadly based products that come into the category of confectionery products include cocoa, chocolates, products that may or may not use cocoa, decorations and icing, marzipan, nougats, cocoa powders, cocoa for making the cake, cocoa-based beverages.
 It also includes soft candy and hard candy, jujubes, meethi saunf, mouth fresheners, chikki, gajak, cereal bars and chewing gum made from natural or synthetic gum base.
-These products could contain permitted additives, flavours and sugar.
-Food sector is one of the most rapidly evolving sectors in India.
+These products could contain permitted additives, flavors and sugar.
+The food sector is one of the most rapidly evolving sectors in India.
 The market size of confectionery in India is estimated to be growing approximately at the rate of 12% per annum.

 Location and Layout of the Establishment

-- Is your confectionery manufacturing unit located in a place where harmful gases, obnoxious odours or chemicals do not enter the food products you are manufacturing?
+- Is your confectionery manufacturing unit located in a place where harmful gases, obnoxious odors or chemicals do not enter the food products you are manufacturing?